-We seek to identify additional manufacturing processes to which we can apply our technology and expertise to meet a greater range of product developers' and engineers' needs.
+We seek to identify additional manufacturing processes to which we can apply our digital technology and expertise to meet a greater range of product developers' and engineers' needs.
 Introducing new manufacturing processes can both attract new customers and provide us with a significant opportunity to cross-sell our existing product lines to our existing customer base.
 We regularly evaluate new manufacturing processes to offer product developers and engineers and introduce such new processes when we are confident that a sufficient market demand exists and that we can offer the same advantages our customers have come to expect from us.
 See Item 6.
 "Selected Financial Data" for disclosure of our historical research and development expenses.

-Examples of new manufacturing processes we have added include CNC Machining (Firstcut), 3D printing through the acquisitions of FineLine and Alphaform and the launch of liquid silicone rubber injection molding and lathe-turned parts.
-Our CNC Machining (Firstcut) product line was first introduced in the United States in 2007 and has grown to represent 28% of our total revenue in the year ended December 31, 2015.
+Examples of new manufacturing processes we have added include CNC Machining, 3D Printing through the acquisitions of FineLine and Alphaform and the launch of liquid silicone rubber injection molding, lathe-turned parts and rapid overmolding technology.
+Our CNC Machining product line was first introduced in the United States in 2007 and represents 27.3% of our total revenue in the year ended December 31, 2016.
 In April 2014, we added 3D-printing technologies through our acquisition of FineLine and further expanded our 3D printing capabilities in October 2015 through our acquisition of Alphaform.
+Our 3D Printing product line represents 12.7% of our total revenue in the year ended December 31, 2016.
 During 2014, we introduced liquid silicone rubber injection molding and in February 2015, we introduced lathe-turned products to further expand our product offerings.
+In 2016, we expanded the breadth of our manufacturing capabilities by adding rapid overmolding technology to our Injection Molding product line.
+Our Injection Molding product line represents 59.0% of our total revenue in the year ended December 31, 2016.